 San Diego's Annual Over-the-Line Tournament

-If you are, or will be, in or near San Diego during the weekends of July 12-13th or July 19-20th, check out San Diego's Annual Over-the-Line Tournament.
+If you are, or will be, in or near San Diego during two weekends in July, check out San Diego's Annual Over-the-Line Tournament.
 This variation of baseball and softball has been played around San Diego's Mission Beach area since the 1950s.
 The Old Mission Beach Athletic Club (OMBAC) of San Diego sponsors the annual charity tournament, which is held on Fiesta Island.
 The tournament draws colorfully-named three person teams from around the world.

 The game is played with official wooden softball or official wooden Little League bats and rubber softballs.
 The area of play consists of a triangle with an open-ended rectangle, which is marked off by ropes or by lines in the beach sand.
 The base of the triangle, "the line", measures 55' (17m).
 The apex of the triangle, or "home", is 55" (17m) from the line, and the sides of the rectangle extend at right angles from the line.
 The space beyond the line and between the sides of the rectangle is fair territory.
 Everything outside of the triangle and the area of fair territory is foul territory, including the ropes or lines marking the playing field.